Background of the Russo-Georgian War: Attempts at conflict resolution in 2004-2007

 In 2004, Mikheil Saakashvili came to power after Georgia's Rose Revolution, which ousted president Eduard Shevardnadze.
-In the years that followed, Saakashvili's government pushed a programme to reinforce state institutions, and created "passably democratic institutions" and instituted what was viewed as a pro-US foreign policy.
+In the years that followed, Saakashvili's government pushed a programme to reinforce state institutions, created "passably democratic institutions" and instituted what was viewed as a pro-US foreign policy.

 Restoring South Ossetia and Abkhazia to Georgian control was an important task for Saakashvili.
 The restoration of Georgian sovereignty over Adjara and Saakashvili's plans of bringing back Abkhazia and South Ossetia into Georgian fold angered Russia.
 The Georgian government launched an initiative to curb smuggling from South Ossetia in 2004 after its success in restoring control in Adjara.
 Tensions were further escalated by South Ossetian authorities.
-Tensions caused by anti-smuggling campaign soon led to the hostilities.
+The Georgian government closed down the Ergneti market to regain the costums revenue and financially weaken the Ossetian separatist government which was relying on smuggling.
+At the same time, Georgia focused on supporting Ossetian activists like Fagu inspired by the Georgian Kmara to set the stage for the "Ossetian Revolution" against the corrupt government.
+Tensions caused by anti-smuggling campaign soon led to the military hostilities.
 Intense fighting took place between Georgian forces and the South Ossetians between 8 and 19 August 2004.
 Georgian authorities claimed that Russian peacekeepers were on the side of South Ossetia and called for convening a peace conference on South Ossetia, to which Russia resisted.

 Several peace proposals, mainly envisaging South Ossetia within Georgia's borders, were made following the 2004 hostilities.
 Although the Georgian government wanted to achieve settlement through non-military means, it also observed that Russian support of Ossetian separatists undermined the peace process.
 At the Parliamentary Assembly of the Council of Europe in Strasbourg in January 2005, Georgian president Saakashvili proposed a peace settlement for South Ossetia within a unified Georgian state.
 The proposal was rejected by South Ossetian leader Eduard Kokoity.

-In October 2005, the Parliament of Georgia adopted a unanimous resolution calling on the government to demand the withdrawal of the Russian peacekeepers if their behavior did not change.
+In October 2005, the Parliament of Georgia adopted unanimous resolution calling on the government to demand the withdrawal of the Russian peacekeepers if their behavior did not change.
 Prime Minister of Georgia Zurab Nogaideli unveiled a new peace plan on South Ossetia at the OSCE meeting in Vienna, which envisaged OSCE, EU and US participation in the mediation.
 The Georgian ambassador to the UN appealed to the United Nations Security Council to establish the UN peacekeeping operation in Abkhazia.